-- The book extensively reviews the current genome editing tools and gene drives.
+- Extensively reviews the current genome-editing tools and gene drives

-- Clarifies their targeting mechanisms and specificity of genome editing tools.
+- Clarifies the targeting mechanisms and specificity of genome-editing tools

 Brown, T. A. Genomes 4 (ISBN 978-0-8153-4508-4)

 Samuelsson, T. The Human Genome in Health and Disease: A Story in Four Letters (ISBN 978-0-8153-4591-6)

 Soh, J., et al. Genome Annotation (ISBN 978-1-4398-4117-4)

 Chapter 05 CRISPR